tldr-pages/tldr/pages/common/ipcs.md

 > Display information about ressources used in IPC (Inter-process Communication)

-- Specific infomration about the Message Queue witch has the id 32768
+- Specific information about the Message Queue witch has the id 32768

 `ipcs -qi 32768`